Informed Consent for Teletherapy and Online Therapy

 Benefits of phone and virtual sessions include:

-• Phone and virtual sessions can help people who have full schedules, childcare issues, limited transportation, or other conditions that prevent them from leaving the house.
+• Phone and virtual sessions can help people who have full schedules, childcare issues, limited transportation, or conditions that prevent them from leaving the house.

 • There is also a lot of research showing that phone and virtual sessions can be just as effective as face-to-face therapy for many people.